Understanding Common Dog Food Allergies & The Best Diet for Dogs with Food Allergies

 As we touched on earlier, a food trial (also known as a dog elimination diet) is often the best way to identify which ingredients are causing the problem.
 This involves switching your dog to a limited ingredient diet and slowly adding new ingredients back in one at a time to see if there’s a reaction.

-A limited ingredient dog food should contain a novel protein that your dog hasn’t eaten before.
+A limited ingredient dog food for allergies should contain a novel protein that your dog hasn’t eaten before.
 This could be anything from pork to rabbit or duck.
 It’s also important to select a food that contains a different type of carbohydrate than your dog is used to eating.
 For example, if they typically eat a food that contains wheat, you may want to switch to a food that contains brown rice instead.

 Choosing the right type of food is crucial, so work with your veterinarian to select a dog food that helps with allergies.
 Once you’ve selected the food, it’s vital to stick with it for at least 8-12 weeks to give your dog’s system time to adjust.